-The initial application of the amendments to the IFRS Accounting Standards endorsed and issued into effect by the FSC did not have a material impact on the accounting policies of the Company.
+The initial application of the amendments to the IFRS Accounting Standards endorsed and issued into effect by the FSC did not have a material impact on the accounting policies of the merged company.

-(2) The IFRS Accounting Standards endorsed by the FSC for application starting from 2025
+(2) The IFRS Accounting Standards endorsed by the FSC for application starting from 2025 translation reserve within equity (as appropriate) on the date of initial application and the related affected assets and liabilities.